tsnellgrove/dark_castle3/cleesh/doc.md

 2: the value of 'door' can be a dictionary of door objects.
 This is for cases where the passage between two rooms should appear different when approached from different directions (e.g. foreboding_archway going north, lit_archway going south).
 In this case, the dict key is the room and the value is the door object.

+3: In cases where the player's inetent to go in a direction will trigger a machine, but no actual room is needed (e.g. e, w, or s from Entrance) 'room_y' can take on the special value 'unreachable'.
+This has allowed for the long awaited elimination of place-holder Unreachable_# rooms. gs.map.get_room_lst() and gs.map.chk_valid_dir() were both updated to recoginze the 'unreachable' value.

 ####################
 # score_class_def.py #
 ####################